mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

 Then using this same twist distribution, the maneuver case is trimmed using the maneuver angle of attack design variable.

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 20 begin
+  :start-after: checkpoint 20
-  :end-before: #docs section 20 end
+  :end-before: checkpoint 21

 Next we add some constraints.
 For the cruise point, we specify a nominal coefficient of lift of 0.5.

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 21 begin
+  :start-after: checkpoint 21
-  :end-before: #docs section 21 end
+  :end-before: checkpoint 22

 For the maneuver point, we use the following constraints to ensure that the lift equals the weight, and that the stresses in the structure do not exceed the specified allowable value.

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 22 begin
+  :start-after: checkpoint 22
-  :end-before: #docs section 22 end
+  :end-before: checkpoint 23

 For this example, we also add a constraint that ensures that the wingbox has enough internal volume for the fuel.

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 23 begin
+  :start-after: checkpoint 23
-  :end-before: #docs section 23 end
+  :end-before: checkpoint 24

 Now we add `fuel_mass` as a design variable and add the consistency constraint that ensures that the fuel mass value is the same as the fuel burn mass computed from the cruise point.

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 24 begin
+  :start-after: checkpoint 24
-  :end-before: #docs section 24 end
+  :end-before: checkpoint 25

 Next, we specify an optimizer and its tolerance.
 Here we use the easily available SLSQP optimizer from SciPy and specify a very low tolerance to keep the computational cost very low for the purposes of this example.
 We recommend that the user experiments with tolerances and uses much tighter tolerances for their studies.

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 25 begin
+  :start-after: checkpoint 25
-  :end-before: #docs section 25 end
+  :end-before: checkpoint 26

 We also include the following recorder settings so that OpenMDAO stores the optimization history in a database that can be used with the plot_wingbox.py visualization script in the `utils` sub-directory.
 It isn't necessary to specify the long list of variables (`prob.driver.recording_options['includes']`), and instead we could just use `prob.driver.recording_options['includes'] = ['*']` to include all variables.
 However, for finer meshes, the database becomes extremely large and the visualization script does not work due to memory requirements.

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 26 begin
+  :start-after: checkpoint 26
-  :end-before: #docs section 26 end
+  :end-before: checkpoint 27

 Finally, we call the usual commands to setup and run the optimization problem.
 Notice that we also have some commands commented out.